mannuelf/mannuelferreira.com_nextjs/_posts/avoid-the-an-import-path-cannot-end-with-ts-extension-error-in-vscode.md

 ---
-title: 'Deno avoid import path cannot end in a extension warning'
+title: 'Deno avoid import path cannot end with a .ts extension error in vscode warning'
-excerpt: 'How to avoid the import path cannot end with a .ts extension error in vscode'
+excerpt: 'A common error when starting out coding with Deno is this annoying awarning about not being allowed to import using file extentions.'
 coverImage: 'https://res.cloudinary.com/mannuel/image/upload/v1668935182/images/deno-cover.png'
 date: '2022-11-20T10:25:00.322Z'
 author: